 Coming to the downloads section, I tried downloading two-three files of around 1GB, and to be honest, the browser did pretty decently in managing, sorting, and handling these downloads.
 Although it still has some way to go in terms of downloading capabilities as compared with UC Browser, it is still way ahead of the latter, in terms of respecting user privacy.

 Although it is among the first Android browsers to be welcomed in the Android ecosystem (yes, it is even older than Opera and UC), it has failed to gather much attention.
 But let us not take away anything from it.
-If we talk about its downloading prowess, well it does pretty decently in this segment.
+If we talk about its downloading progress, well, it works decently in this segment.
 This coupled with a highly intuitive UI, integrated flash player, and an ad blocker gives you a pretty satisfactory download experience.

 Brave for Android

 Many users are slowly but surely turning their attention towards the Brave Android browser.
-The ease of multitasking and productivity make it try out.
+The ease of multitasking and productivity makes it a worthy competitor.
 Other than that, gesture support, personalized search, and a sonar voice search are some of its advanced features.
 Now let us discuss the elephant in the room.

 Bottom Line – Fast Downloads Android Browser

-With that, we conclude this list of top Android browsers for faster downloads.
+With that, we conclude this list of fastest browser for android.
 All of them are quite capable of downloading heavy files.
 It ultimately boils down to your personal choice.

-On that note, do let us know which one stands as your favorite from the ones we mentioned in this list.
+On that note, do let us know which one is your favorite from the ones we have mentioned in this list.

 Lastly, here are the recommended web browsers for your computer and mobile phone that you should give a try.